What is FASD?

 Prevention is extremely important:

 - Talk to your child early about safety, ownership, right and wrong.
 Repeat these conversations often

-- Advocate on behalf of your child: you know your child best, so don’t be afraid to speak up about appropriate charges, sentencing, and restorative justice
+- Advocate on behalf of your child: you know your child best, so do not be afraid to speak up about appropriate charges, sentencing, and restorative justice

-- Have your child carry an ID information card informing people that they have FASD and they may admit or say things that are not correct (FASD Waterloo Region, 2013d)
+- Have your child carry an ID information card informing people that they have FASD and they may admit or say things that are not correct (FASD Waterloo Region, 2013)

 FASD is a lifelong, whole-body, physical disorder.
-However, early diagnosis, the right, consistent support and a stable living environment can improve outcomes for people living with FASD.
+However, early diagnosis coupled with the right, consistent support, and a stable living environment can improve outcomes for people living with FASD.

-Many studies have been done on how we can reduce the incidence of FASD.
+Many studies have been done on how we can reduce the incidence of FASD prevalence rate.
 The answer is not as simple as just telling women not to drink in pregnancy.
 It has been found that we need to use many strategies to lower rates of FASD:

-- Awareness-raising activities about the dangers of drinking in pregnancy
+- Awareness-raising activities about the dangers of drinking during the in pregnancy

 - Routine, brief conversations with women and men of childbearing age about their alcohol use and the need to use reliable birth control if alcohol is being used

-- Non-judgemental supports for pregnant women that can help them stop or reduce their use of alcohol in pregnancy
+- Non-judgmental supports for pregnant people that can help them stop or reduce their use of alcohol in pregnancy

-- Non- judgemental supports for women after their baby is born to help them maintain safer levels of alcohol consumption and seek out child assessment if needed
+- Non- judgmental supports for pregnant people after the baby is born to help them maintain safer levels of alcohol consumption and seek out child assessment, if needed

 - Supportive alcohol policies and actions that will reduce the amount of alcohol consumption overall in our communities (CanFASD, 2013)